Ganesh23013987/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 # Result

-The Student Study Planner was successfully represented as a Markov Decision Process (MDP).
-The Python implementation models states, actions, transition probabilities, rewards, and discount factor using dictionaries, demonstrating the application of Reinforcement Learning concepts to a real-world problem.
+The Student Study Planner was successfully modeled as a Markov Decision Process (MDP) and implemented using Python.